 A student who does not earn the required cumulative GPA according to the number of semester hours attempted will be placed on academic probation.
 A student who has been placed on academic probation will have until the end of the next regular semester to show significant improvement in grades or be suspended from SAU Tech.
-Significant improvement shall be defined as follows:
+The student will be placed on an Academic Success Plan and be required to meet all of the requirements of the plan as well as make significant improvement defined as follows: